 Te Kani, Hirini

 Hirini Te Kani was an active member of the Anglican church.
-He was one of the three lay representatives for Turanga at the first two synods of the diocese of Waiapu; the other two representatives were Wiremu Pere and Anaru Matete.
+He was one of the three lay representatives for Tūranga at the first two synods of the diocese of Waiapu; the others were Wiremu Pere and Ānaru Matete.
 In 1863 he was a member of the standing committee.
-Despite being a leader of Te Aitanga-a-Hauiti, Hirini Te Kani was not appointed an assessor in 1862, when Governor George Grey's runanga system was introduced.
-Consequently he took part in a meeting at Pouawa where he and Raharuhi Rukupo pledged never to have anything to do with the government.
+Despite being a leader of Te Aitanga a Hauiti, Hirini Te Kani was not appointed as an assessor in 1862, when Governor George Grey's runanga system was introduced.
+He subsequently took part in a meeting at Pouawa during which he and Raharuhi Rukupō pledged to have nothing to do with the government.

 Early in 1865 the Pai Mārire prophet Te Ua Haumēne sent emissaries to Hirini Te Kani in an attempt to gain his adherence.
 The European missionaries and settlers hoped that Hirini would order the Pai Mārire party from the district as soon as it arrived.
 He was expected to meet them at Taureka and order them to return to Ōpōtiki.
 Instead they were allowed to proceed to Patutahi and Manutūkē, where they could seek converts among the Māori population of Tūranga.
 In March 1865 a ceremony was held at which the Pai Mārire emissaries presented to Hirini Te Kani the preserved head of Captain Thomas Lloyd and tried, unsuccessfully, to get him to accept two flags and a European prisoner.
 Although Hirini now told the Pai Mārire followers to leave the district, they did not do so and gained a considerable following.